 - Time Management

-At NowWhat, we offer tailor-made support packages and for individuals and small groups who want to learn and improve their Executive Function skills, usually in 4-8 week blocks.
+At NowWhat, we offer tailor-made support packages and for individuals and small groups who want to learn and improve their Executive Function skills.
 We call this program ControlCentre because our goal is to help people take control of their own learning and success.

 First, we assess each student’s specific needs.
-Then we create a personalized plan that includes training, accountability and ongoing support as we implementing helpful processes designed to break down the barriers between your student and success.
+Then we create a personalized plan that includes training, accountability, and ongoing support as we implement helpful processes designed to break down the barriers between your student and success.

 Who is it for?

-- Grade 7-12 students, post-secondary students, and people entering the workforce (we also offer a ‘Junior’ version of EF coaching for younger kids – please enquire or see our page about in-home coaching options that include Bedroom Bombing and help establishing household and personal routines)
+- Grade 7-12 students, post-secondary students, and people entering the workforce (we also offer a ‘Junior’ version of EF coaching for younger kids – please enquire or see our page about in-home coaching options that include Bedroom Bombing and help to establish a household and personal routines)

 - Students who are frustrated by not being able to produce work that consistently reflects their true understanding and abilities

-- Students whom teachers, parents, counsellors or GPs have identified as struggling with self-motivation, focus, organisation and follow-through
+- Students whom teachers, parents, counselors, or GPs have identified as struggling with self-motivation, focus, organization and follow-through

 - Students with diagnosed or suspected ADHD Executive Function challenges